nishkarsh/people-app/README.md

 ### Functionalities
 - First time user lands on the EditProfileFragment in Create mode.
 - Profile picture could be selected along with entry of information in other fields.
+(Tested with jpg files)
 - The dynamic storage permission is handled for selecting picture.
 - The validation for required fields is handled.
 It kicks in when the user taps on Create/Save profile.
 The state is cleared on changing the values.
 - The information is retained across orientation change.